 The West Parking Garage Site is currently vacant.
-The Arena Site is largely vacant, with the exception of Church's Chicken Restaurant, Rodeway Inn & Suites, the Let's Have a Cart Party building, and two warehouse and light manufacturing buildings.
+The Arena Site, with the exception of Church's Chicken Restaurant, Rodeway Inn & Suites, and Let's Have a Cart Party buildings, is also vacant.
 Therefore, due to its low profile, the Project Site is not highly visible from this viewpoint.